 Health Plan Information

 All changes in coverage are accomplished by completing an approved electronic or paper application within 30 days after the change occurs.
 Employees should file an application through your benefits/payroll/personnel office to notify your health plan of changes.
-Annuitants and continuants should file with ETF.
+Retirees and continuants should file with ETF.
 Failure to report changes on time may result in loss of benefits or delay payment of claims.
 (See Question: Which family changes need to be reported?):